viamrobotics/docs/docs/components/encoder/single.md

 # SMEs: Rand
 ---

-Configuring a `single` encoder requires configuring one pin (`i`) on the board to which the encoder is wired.
 A `single` encoder sends a signal from the rotating encoder over a single wire to one pin on the board.
 Software calculates the relative position that the motor has rotated.